saranjthilak/Divvy-Bike-Data-End-to-End-Pipeline/README.md

-## Summary
+## 🚀 Project Summary: Scalable Data Platform

-✅ Automated data pipeline from raw files to dashboard ✅ Infrastructure as Code (Terraform)
+- ✅ **Automated data pipeline** from raw source files to live dashboards
-✅ Orchestrated ETL with Airflow
+- ✅ **Infrastructure as Code** with Terraform for repeatable cloud deployments
+- ✅ **ETL orchestration** using Apache Airflow for reliable, scheduled workflows
-✅ Scalable data warehouse with BigQuery
+- ✅ **Scalable analytics** with Google BigQuery as the central data warehouse
-✅ Advanced transformations with dbt
+- ✅ **Modular SQL transformations** using dbt for clean, testable data models
-✅ Beautiful, interactive dashboards with Google Data Studio
+- ✅ **Interactive dashboards** built with Google Data Studio for real-time insights